soyluisarrieta/whatsapp-chatbot/README.md

 # WhatsApp ChatBot

-Chatbot in Node.js using Baileys and qrcode-terminal.
-A free and unlimited solution that does not require the WhatsApp API.
+This chatbot, developed in Node.js and using the [Baileys](https://github.com/WhiskeySockets/Baileys) library, acts as an intermediary between WhatsApp and your API.
+It is agnostic to any LLM service.
+Ideal for custom integrations and automations without usage restrictions.

 ## TODO-LIST